uviclibraries/genai-research-tools-adv/4-local-sentiment-analysis.md

     for x in feedback:
         print("\n" + "Feedback: " + x) # The \n puts the Feedback text on a new line print("Sentiment: " + model.generate(prompt + x, max_tokens=1024))
-        print("_____________________") # This is to create pysical separation between the feedbacks to that they are easier to read.
+        print("_____________________") # This is to create physical separation between the feedback so that they are easier to read.
 {% endhighlight %}
 7. On the top menu click on the **File** menu, and then select **Save**.
 8. For a **Mac computer** you can run the script you just created by doing the following:
   - Open the MacOS Terminal tool by pressing and holding the _Command_ button down, then pressing the _Space Bar_. (or _Command_ + _Space bar_).
   - Once the _Spotlight Search_ box opens, type **terminal** into the search box and then press enter.
 You should now have a black terminal opened on your computer.
   - In the terminal type ```cd ~/Documents/sentiment-analysis``` and then press enter.
   - Next in the terminal type ```python3 analysis.py``` and then press enter.
-The first time you run the script is has to download 4.3GB model (it will save it for the future).
-After the model is downloaded, in an additional 15-60 seconds the script should output what it determines is the sentiment for each of the 4 pieces of feedback, along with two or three sentences explaining why it categorized the feedback the way it did.
+The first time you run the script, it has to download 4.3GB model (it will save it for the future).
+After the model is downloaded, in an additional 15-60 seconds, the script should output what it determines is the sentiment for each of the 4 pieces of feedback, along with two or three sentences explaining why it categorized the feedback the way it did.
   - Congratulations on getting this far!
 9. For a **Windows computer** you can run the script you just created by doing the following:
   - <img src="images/4-win-start-icon.png" style="float:right;width:90px;padding:10px;" alt="Windows Start icon">Open the Start menu by **clicking on the Windows logo** at the bottom of your screen -OR- Press the Windows button on your keyboard.
   - Type **Cmd** in the search box, and then press **Enter** button on your keyboard.
   - Type ```cd C:\sentiment-analysis\``` and then press **Enter** button on your keyboard.
   - Next in the terminal type ```python3 analysis.py``` and then press enter.
-The first time you run the script is has to download 4.3GB model (it will save it for the future).
-After the model is downloaded, in an additional 15-60 seconds the script should output what it determines is the sentiment for each of the 4 pieces of feedback, along with two or three sentences explaining why it categorized the feedback the way it did.
+The first time you run the script, it has to download 4.3GB model (it will save it for the future).
+After the model is downloaded, in an additional 15-60 seconds, the script should output what it determines is the sentiment for each of the 4 pieces of feedback, along with two or three sentences explaining why it categorized the feedback the way it did.
   - Congratulations on getting this far!

 ## Create a Python script to conduct Sentiment Analysis on data in a Spreadsheet